Medically Reviewed by Philina Yee, M.D.

 Conventional surgery is also an option for people with glaucoma.
 Surgeons implant shunts to improve drainage, or they snip away at the bits that are blocking drainage channels.

-The Glaucoma Research Foundation says only 11 percent of people with the condition choose surgery.
+The Glaucoma Research Foundation says only 11% of people with glaucoma choose surgery.
 The rest use drops or lasers instead.
 But surgery can be helpful for some people who do not benefit from those other forms of care.

 Sometimes, people can manage their glaucoma with conservative means like eye drops for years before symptoms worsen.
 At that point, an ophthalmologist may recommend laser or traditional surgery.